bloidev/plcmark2/README.md

 - 👋 Hi, I’m @plcmark2
-- 👀 I’m interested in JS and Python Languages
+- 👀 I’m interested in Php, Java, Kotlin, JS and Python Languages
 - 🌱 I’m currently learning ReactJs
 - 📫 How to reach me on pelcmediaoficial@gmail.com